Cody902105/CCBackend/README.md

   -Pricing
   -Unique name filter
-  -I'll add a licence thats open source like MIT or APACHE
+  -I'll add a licence thats open source like MIT or APACHE -Documentation for API endpoints

 You'll need to add a .env file with DATABASE_CONNECTION_STRING=<Your mongodb connection string>.
 This all fits inside a free cluster in mongodb Atlas and my goal is to make sure it will always fit in.
-But we shall see, at the rate of secret lairs we never know xD.
+But we shall see, at the rate of secret lairs we never know.

 Hope someone uses this, if you want more things added just add a issue and I'll see if I can add it.